aadcg/lisp-unit2/README.md

 See the internal test suite for more and better examples (internal-test/*)

+#### Define-test

+The `define-test` macro is the primary way to install a test. `define-test` creates a function with the same name as the test, which can be called to execute the test.
+This is nice because there is a direct way to call every test, but also because the test has implicit source destination and thus "go-to-definition" on any printing of the test name will take you directly to the test in question.  `definte-test` also creates a unit-test object and inserts it into the test-database.

+The test body is compiled at the time of definition (so that any compile warnings or errors are immediately noticable) and also before every run of the test (so that macro expansions are never out of date).

+* `package`: if package is provided the test name and all tags are reinterned into that package before definition.
+This is mostly for porting lisp-unit systems where test-names were not functions and so tests could be named the same as the function they tested.
+* `context-provider` (see Contexts below): a (single or tree of) context fn that will be applied around the test body
+* `tags`: a list of symbols used to oranize tests into groups (not heirarchical)

 #### Test Organization: Names, Tags, and Packages

 Tests are organized by their name and by tags.
 Both of these are